Coassociative submanifolds in Joyce's generalised Kummer constructions: Examples

 We choose a set of resolution data by a collection of certain Gibbons--Hawking spaces.
 This requires choices of the parameter $\zeta\in \Delta^\circ$ (cf. \autoref{sec:ALE}).
 All parameters such that the $G_S$-action lifts to the Gibbons--Hawking space $X_\zeta$ can be found in \autoref{sec:ReidegeldResolution}.

 As an example, we pick the following: \begin{enumerate} \item[$1.$] $\zeta =[-i,i]$ for strata of type described by row~$1$.
-The associated Gibbons--Hawking space contains one $I_i$-holomorphic sphere which together with $\xi_2 \coloneqq j$ and $\xi_3 \coloneqq k$ satisfies the conditions of \autoref{prop:coassociatives_examples}.
-The resulting submanifold is immersed but factors as in the previous example through a double-cover over an embedded coassociative. \item[$4.$] $\zeta =[-2i,-i,i,2i]$ for strata of type described by row~$4$.
-The associated Gibbons--Hawking space contains $3$ $I_i$-holomorphic spheres which together with $\xi_2 \coloneqq j$ and $\xi_3 \coloneqq k$ satisfy the conditions of \autoref{prop:coassociatives_examples}.
-The resulting submanifolds are again immersed but factor through double-cover over embedded coassociatives. \end{enumerate} \end{example}
+The associated Gibbons--Hawking space contains one $I_i$-holomorphic sphere which together with $\xi_2 \coloneqq j$,$\xi_3 \coloneqq k$, and any basepoint $q\in \im \mathbb{H}$ satisfies the conditions of \autoref{prop:coassociatives_examples}.
+As in \autoref{ex:Reidegeld_descripition_qdependence}, these are embedded for generic choices of $q\in \im \mathbb{H}$ and otherwise factor through a double-cover over an embedded rigid coassociative. \item[$4.$] $\zeta =[-2i,-i,i,2i]$ for strata of type described by row~$4$.
+The associated Gibbons--Hawking space contains $3$ $I_i$-holomorphic spheres which together with $\xi_2 \coloneqq j$, $\xi_3 \coloneqq k$, and any $q\in \im \mathbb{H}$ satisfy the conditions of \autoref{prop:coassociatives_examples}.
+The resulting submanifolds are again embedded for generic $q$ and factor otherwise through double-cover over embedded coassociatives. \end{enumerate} \end{example}

 \begin{example} Reidegeld~\cite[Section~5.3.4]{Reidegeld} constructs an example of a flat $\G_2$-orbifold whose singular strata split into four types.
 All types can be described via \autoref{ex_G2Model} together with the data of rows~$1$, $2$, $3$, and~$5$ in \autoref{fig:Singular1}, respectively.